jash-maester/i3_config-J/README.md

 This guide is meant for Fedora GNOME.
 So modify GDM as follows:

  - Open ```/etc/gdm/custom.conf``` Using the editor of your choice
- - Remove the '#' from the line 'WaylandEnable=flase' or add:
+ - Remove the '#' from the line 'WaylandEnable=false' or add:
  ``` WaylandEnable=false```